nestauk/cci_nepal/README.md

 - `test_hill.csv`
 - `test_terai.csv`

-Move into the `model_run` folder and run the following file to train, save and run the models.
+Move into the `model_workflow` folder and run the following file to train, save and run the models.

 ```shell
 $ cd cci_nepal/pipeline/model_run